n1nj4sec/pupy/README.md

 config set gen os linux
 gen -D /projects/default/
 ```
+You can find your pupy clients in /tmp/projects/default on the host.
 You can now use help to find commands, edit the config, generate
 clients, etc..
 You'll want to use the -D
 /projects/default/ when generating clients, it